-Would you build a house without using an architect, installing solid foundations and supporting load-baring infrastructure?
+Would you build a house without using an architect Installing solid foundations and supporting load-bearing infrastructure?
 No, of course not!
 So why would we not apply the same principles to digital transformation?

 According to McKinsey “Research shows that 70 percent of complex, large-scale change programs don’t reach their stated goals.”
 There are a variety of reasons why failure rates are so high, from a lack of clarity on the goals to be achieved, implementing ICT solutions that do not match business objectives to underestimating the sustainability costs of complex projects.

 “Digital Transformation” is the buzz phrase of the moment.
-Across the Caribbean we read and hear governments speaking of implementing a “digital transformation” program, for example the Caribbean Digital Transformation Project (CARDTP), the digital transformation of Barbados Public Sector, Jamaica drive for digital society
+Across the Caribbean, we read and hear governments speaking of implementing a “digital transformation” program, for example, the Caribbean Digital Transformation Project (CARDTP), the digital transformation of Barbados Public Sector, Jamaica's drive for digital society

 There are a wide variety of views of what “digital transformation” entails as expressed by the Gartner Group, “digital transformation can refer to anything from IT modernization (for example, cloud computing), to digital optimization, to the invention of new digital business models.
 The term is widely used in public-sector organizations to refer to modest initiatives such as putting services online or legacy modernization.
 Thus, the term is more like “digitization” than “digital business transformation.”